LEAGUE OF WOMEN VOTERS OF THE LOWER CAPE FEAR

 Candidate Forums

 Click here to view recordings of the Brunswick County 2025 Candidate forums.
-The League did not sponsor any forums in New Hanover County due to sufficient coverage by the local news media.
+More information is forthcoming about candidate forums in 2026.

 Registration Drives